 Life Is Tough: Overcoming Hardship and Failure

-At one point in your life, hardships and failure will knock at your door.
+Hardship and failure will knock at your door at some point in your life.
 When that happens, you have two options:

 - Let them in and allow them to take over you; or